 Being able to collect important pieces of information during the course of a chat conversation is crucial for marketers looking to use that information to customize their marketing experiences, and for sales reps to customize their continued outreach.

-Data Elements allow Terminus Chat administrators to define critical pieces of data (fields) that your chat users can utilize in their conversations.
+Data Elements allow Terminus Chat administrators to define critical pieces of data (fields) that your chat users can utilize in their conversations and to drive customizations in your Playbooks.
+For more information on using Data Elements in Playbooks, please see this article.
 These data points can be used to advance the conversation, route the chat to different reps, or tag the chat in a specific way.

 Using 1st and 3rd Party Information to Customize a Chat Experience